Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

    }

 A destructor of a polymorph class is always virtual.
-It may be defined as virtual explicitlely, but there is no reason to do this.
+It may be defined as virtual explicitly, but there is no reason to do this.